SajithaSajith/quiz/README.md

 9th Step: Open a browser and go to URL “http://localhost/quiz/”

+Note: User can restart the quiz topic which he already attended.

 Note: For admin panel, go to URL ” http://localhost/quiz/admin.php” and login with email id 'admin@example.com' and password 'admin'

 Note: Vue JS framework is used in dashboard.php for the form validation of Quiz Topic and Questions.